soniajoseph/soniajoseph/_posts/21-10-12-unfinished-thoughts.md

 classes: wide
 ---

-## I'm experimenting with publically blogging about my decision-making
+## I'm experimenting with publicly blogging about my decision-making

 I've decided to be more public about my decision processes and brainstorming at this stage in life, opposed to operating in stealth.